 - On Dec.
 10, 2020, Fulcher signed an amicus brief in a lawsuit filed by the state of Texas urging the U.S. Supreme Court to overturn the results of the presidential election in four swing states: Georgia, Michigan, Pennsylvania, and Wisconsin.

-- In December 2020, Fulcher joined other Republican legislators in calling on Attorney General William Barr to release the Justice Department’s findings regarding fraud in the 2020 presidential election.
+- In December 2020, Fulcher joined other Republican legislators in sending a follow-up letter calling on Barr to release the Justice Department’s findings regarding fraud in the 2020 presidential election.